NLnetLabs/rotonda/design docs/design-fiq.md

 // A `virtual rib` just defines the name under which the other components can
 // address the physical RIB + filters.
 This example describes a RIB called
 // `rib-in-post-policy` that consists of all entries in the `rib-in` RIB and
-// then has the specified filters applied at request time.
+// then has the specified filters applied to it at request time.

 virtual rib rib-in-post-policy for route: Route;